ARIZONA

 -

-earned at least 390 times the Arizona minimum wage during the highest paid quarter of the base period, with the combined total of the other three quarters being at least half of that amount.
+at least 390 times the Arizona minimum wage during the highest paid quarter of the base period, with the combined total of the other three quarters being at least half of that amount.

-For example, if you earned $6,000 in your highest quarter, you need at least $3,000 combined in the other three quarters. -
+For example, if you earned $6,000 in your highest quarter, you need at least $3,000 combined in the other three quarters.

-or, earned a total of at least $8,000 in two or more quarters of the base period, with at least one quarter having $7,987.50 or more.
+or, a total of at least $8,000 in two or more quarters of the base period, with at least one quarter having $7,987.50 or more.

 How much is unemployment insurance in AZ?